-- Coral Propagation – Collection of coral fragments, transplantation of the frame, maintenance and photography of existing frames.
-Interaction with guests and local children to educate about coral reefs.
+- Coral Propagation – collection of coral fragments, transplantation of the frame, maintenance and photography of existing frames.

-- Guest Excursions – Marine life presentations and guided snorkel safaris; increase awareness of marine biology and conservation in the Maldives.
+- Guest Excursions – give presentations on marine life and lead guest snorkel trips; increase awareness of marine conservation.

 |Kuda Huraa||Landaa Giraavaru|